Here’s a rundown of the 10 books I read in April. It is a diverse collection that contains a few gems. Happy reading!

 This is a topic that has been of great interest to me in the last year.
 If you follow my book log, you’ve seen the number of books with similar subtitles.
 I’m still working on my pneumatology (doctrine of the Holy Spirit).
 It is much less developed than my Christology (doctrine of Jesus).

 I first developed interest in the work of RT Kendall when he preached a sermon at a chapel service of George W. Truett Theological Seminary during a week when I was on campus for a Doctor of Ministry seminar.
 It was a profound message on prayer.
-And I don’t mean profound in a seminary chapel around kind of way.
+And I don’t mean profound in a seminary chapel profound kind of way.
 It was a fervent call to prayer built on the idea that God actually responds to prayer.
-He admonished the crowed to pray.
+He admonished the crowd to pray.
 This sermon lead me to read a couple of Kendall’s books that I already owned ~ his commentary on the Sermon on the Mount and his biography of his time as pastor of Westminster Chapel in London.
 When looking for books on the topic of the Holy Spirit, I was glad to see this recently published (2014) work.

 The book is written from Kendall’s Reformed Charismatic position.
 Yes, you read that correctly.
 While those two descriptions seems to be at odds with each other, Kendall makes it work.
 He does a tremendous job stating his position from Biblical texts, refuting those who might disagree, and giving his personal testimony.